Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Ares.md

 |       5        |      2       |   1 CT    |    -     | 4 Meters |

 You channel Deimos, the god of terror.
-You appear as a demonic war monster, terrifying nearby enemies.
+You appear as a war demon, terrifying nearby enemies.
 All enemies in the range must make a Willpower save or be [[Afflictions#Stunned |Stunned]] for <mark style="background: #620075A6;">2 CT</mark>

 ------------------